sebaherrera07/jira-project-estimator/README.md

 9. The calculations are more accurate when you estimate **ALL** the Issues and after multiple weeks of work (the first few weeks is expected to see unaccurate estimates).

+10. The tool works for Scrum, Kanban, or any other Jira board type.
+By default it might just work with Scrum boards by using the existing story points field, and if you need to use another custom field, you should set the `JIRA_STORY_POINTS_FIELD_CODES` environment variable, which allows comma separated values (e.g. `customfield_10016,customfield_10034`)

 ## Development
 ### Ruby version